 This comprehensive review focuses on using PhotoScan for capturing objects of all sizes, using various single-camera setups.

-Autodesk ReMake will be discontinued as a standalone on December 1, 2017.
+Autodesk ReMake has been discontinued as a standalone on December 1, 2017.
 The photogrammetry functionality of the application will be moved into Autodesk ReCap Pro as a feature called ReCap Photo.

 In 2016 I’ve mainly reviewed dedicated hardware that can be used for 3D Scanning — or Active Reality Capture, if you will — from entry-level infrared depth sensors like the Structure Sensor and Sense 2 to the professional white light scanners like the EinScan-Pro and Artec Eva.
 The price difference between those is huge (from less than $500 to way more than $5,000) but more expensive 3D scanners can capture a lot more detail.

 But 3D scanner are not the only way to capture reality anymore.
 Passive Reality Capture technologies, like Photogrammetry, don’t require any special hardware.
 A camera and a computer will do.
 Even a smartphone — which is basically a camera and computer in one — can do photogrammetry when combined with Free Apps.
 That link brings you to one of the most-read posts on this website, because why would you pay for 3D scanning if it can be free?

 Those apps, however, have their downsides.
 That’s why I’m starting a new series of reviews that will cover Professional Photogrammetry Software.
 First in line is Autodesk ReMake — previously known as Memento — which is available for Windows